T2hDragon/InputIntegration/README.md

 - Kotlin CSV

     Was added to not need to handle edge cases of importing data from CSV files, which is not the scope of the task.
 Example the use of "," as text.

+- dataframe-jdbc and mariadb-java-client

+    Needed to communicate with MariaDB database

+- dotenv-kotlin

+    Used to get enviournment variables for .env file

 ## Mapping